marians/rebrow/README.md

 =====================================================

 Built for the developer who needs to look into a Redis store.
-Allows for inspection and deletion of keys.
+Allows for inspection and deletion of keys and follows PubSub messages.
 Also displays some runtime and configuration information.

 ## Features